Discover why the 'Fourth Industrial Revolution' is important and how to implement it in your company.

 In our investigations, this leads to 4 generic scenarios.

 1. Where there is no likely change in business model and where the likelihood of commoditisation is low, a company should act to develop its core competencies and capabilities to ensure it remains competitive.
 This is ‘business as usual’.
 An example of this is the outsourcing of business processes such as production scheduling, order handling and raw material purchasing to Enterprise Resource Planning (ERP) software.

 Existing Business Models/High Likelihood of Commoditisation

 2. However, if a capability is likely to be commoditised, the company should seek to outsource it to retain its overall competitiveness.
 Examples of this are the outsourcing of maintenance of company PC’s and IT systems, catering and site security.
 If a core competence is subject to commoditisation new entrants will be drawn into the market.
-An example of a core competency being outsourced would be if production technology is licensed allowing new competitors into the market.
+An example of a core competency being outsourced will be if production technology is licensed, allowing new competitors into the market.

 New Business Models/Low Likelihood of Commoditisation

-3. If a new business model is plausible and the core competencies and capabilities are unlikely to be commoditised, companies can consider using the core competencies to develop new service for their customers based on, for example technical support or other services that improve their customer ’s profitability.
+3. If a new business model is plausible and the core competencies and capabilities are unlikely to be commoditised, companies can consider using the core competencies to develop new service for their customers based on, for example, technical support or other services that improve their customer’s profitability.
 An example would be managing customer’s raw materials stock levels by providing storage tanks and an automated refilling service.
 Another example would be the use of specialist knowledge about a material that is supplied to design parts that the customer will make.

 New Business Models/High Likelihood of Commoditisation